one of the best suitable time of the year to hike in the Himalayas of Nepal...

 Some festivals are celebrated nationwide and some are restricted to a particular region/area.
 Among hundreds of festivals and celebrations, Dashain and Tihar are two very popular (week-long) festivals of Nepal.

-However, these two festivals fall in the month of September and October, a festival never to miss if you really want to explore the cultural significance of the country.
+However, these two festivals fall in September and October, a festival never to miss if you want to explore the cultural significance of the country.

 Apart from Dashain and Tihar festivals, November has some of the popular region/areawise festivals.
 The first is the Gurunanak festival, which is mainly celebrated by the Sikh community in Kathmandu and the southern part of Nepal.